Episode 1652 - Cristin Milioti

 like most of my stuff,

-And then on the other side, they just went, he said he went back as many generations as they could or more than they'd ever been able to into like Russia
+and then they and then on the other side they they just went he said he went back as many generations as they could or or more than they'd ever been able to into like Russia yeah to track my uh patriarch or I think it was the my dad's father's line yeah and it yeah I mean mean, how emotional is it?

-Like he was a tailor.
+Like, he was a tailor.
+Yes.

+I know.
 I think about this, you know,

-there are, I have so many moments in my life that I'm just.
+there are, I have so many moments in my life that I'm just

-Or just like those crazy career moments where you're working with someone who you have grown up admiring or something and you're just like, whoa, this life is like, what, what a, what a miracle yeah and um yeah sometimes I'll be like and my grandparents oh that yeah yeah escaped war and like we're in the depression and like it's
+Or just like those crazy career moments where you're working with someone who you have grown up admiring or something and you're just like, whoa, this life is like, what, what a,

-yeah I mean the struggles were different totally but like I have an apartment that I got with being
+Totally.
+But, like, I have an apartment that I got with being

+Yeah.
 And like, you know, it's just, yeah.

 Well, that's good.

-Like, it's good that if you, do you live in that or is that something you have to kind of make yourself do?
+Like, it's good that if you, do you live in in that or is that something you have to kind of make yourself do?

-I wouldn't say, I'd say that it, it, uh, yeah, sometimes I do have to really be like,
+sometimes I do have to really be like,

 like, hey, but that's not because of, I think that's just because of being alive.
+And it's like, especially right now, you look around the world and you're like.

 It's the fucking worst.